jadekhanh/jadekhanh/README.md

 My name is Jade Tran!

-- 🎀 I am a dedicated and highly motivated recent graduate with a Master of Science in Electrical and Computer Engineering from Boston University, specializing in Data Analytics.
+🎀 I graduated from Boston University with a Master of Science in Electrical and Computer Engineering, specializing in Data Analytics.

-- :envelope: You can reach me at kontact@bu.edu
+✉️ You can reach me at kontact@bu.edu

+👽 Nice to meet you!

 <!--